-Medication assisted treatment (MAT) is the use of medications in combination with counseling and behavioral therapies for the treatment of substance use disorders.
-A combination of medication and behavioral therapies is effective in the treatment of substance use disorders, and can help some people to sustain recovery.
+Medication-assisted treatment (MAT) is the use of medications in combination with counseling and behavioral therapies for the treatment of substance use disorders and is one of the many different forms of addiction treatment programs clients may experience during their time at a Huntington Beach rehab.
+A combination of medication and behavioral therapies is effective in the treatment of substance use disorders and can help some people to sustain recovery.
 Medication-assisted treatment is the use of anti-craving medicine such as methadone, naltrexone (Vivitrol), buprenorphine (Suboxone).

 Methadone has long been used for the treatment of opiate withdrawal, most often for heroin.
 Relapse rates for heroin addiction are high with all forms of treatment.
 Methadone maintenance treatment (MMT) is commonly used to help individuals with opiate use disorders decrease their use of opiate drugs and reduce rates of criminal activities.
 MMT programs are ongoing.
 Individuals continue to use methadone in place of their opiate drug of abuse.